microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 ![Query Plan Faster](./graphics/query_plan_faster.png)

 You will notice a clustered index scan is still used but this time with a Hash Join.
-Additionally, the query processor has used a concept called and Adaptive Join, which was introduced in SQL Server 2017.
+Additionally, the query processor has used a concept called an Adaptive Join, which was introduced in SQL Server 2017.
 An adaptive join allows the query processor to choose the join method at execution time based on the number of rows from input of the operator.
 In this case, a Hash Join is the better choice.
 You can read more about Adaptive Joins at https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing.

 Move your cursor over the Clustered Index Scan for the table variable.
 Notice the estimated rows is more accurate and the query processor has also chosen batch mode for rowstore processing.
 This is another Intelligent Query Processing feature in SQL Server 2019 to make queries faster with no application changes.